alkatrazstudio/gottext/README.md

 * `PHP_VER=x.y` - use PHP version x.y instead of the auto-detected one.
 This is for internal development only.
 * `PHPCPP_ROOT=<PHP-CPP install directory>` - assume that PHP-CPP root is installed under this diretory.
 This option adds `$PHPCPP_ROOT/include` to the header search paths, and `$PHPCPP_ROOT/lib` to the library search paths.
 * `STANDALONE=1` - include all library dependencies inside GotText binary, so that it can be used without any external libraries (like Boost or PHP-CPP) at runtime.
 Note that this only work if all library dependencies are built with `-fPIC` compiler flag.
+* `INI_DIR=<extension configuration files directory>` - specify a directory where `gottext.ini` file needs to be put.
+You can also use `PHP_INI_DIR` environment variable to specifiy this folder. `INI_DIR` options takes precedence.
+This path is automatically deducted for Ubuntu and CentOS distributions and for `php` Docker images.

 You may combine these options.
 For example, to install a debug thread-safe version of GotText that uses native file reading functions, run the following: